Anime Limited: History

 On 13 May 2020, Anime Limited announced they would host a virtual convention, Cloud Matsuri, which was held on 30–31 May 2020.
 The event featured guests from Science SARU, Orange, Crunchyroll, Polygon Pictures, MangaPlanet, Anime Limited and Manga Entertainment.

 On 18 May 2020, Anime Limited announced it would be launching a streaming service, Screen Anime.
 Marketed as an "online film festival", the service presents select titles on a monthly availability.
 The service launched on 25 May 2020.
 It was announced that Screen Anime would be retired on 25 May 2021, and another annual membership plan, Anime (Un)Limited, was announced.

 During Cloud Matsuri, Anime Limited announced it had licensed the rights to Neon Genesis Evangelion, and its two films Evangelion: Death (True)² and The End of Evangelion for a release on Blu-ray.
 The acquisition marks the first company outside of Japan to release the series on Blu-ray, and the first on home video since ADV Films (for the TV series) and Manga Entertainment (for the movies).

 On 14 April 2021, Anime Limited announced it had plans to expand internationally with their music label.
 Additionally, Anime Limited hired former Crunchyroll Director of Community Marketing Miles Thomas as Chief Marketing Officer.

 On 22 July 2022, Anime Limited and ITV signed a partnership to stream Anime Limited's titles on the ITVX streaming service in the United Kingdom.

 On 18 October 2022, Austrian media company Plaion announced it had acquired Anime Limited for an undisclosed sum, and will be integrating the company under its Plaion Pictures subsidiary.

+On 19 December 2025, Plaion Pictures had agreed to a deal for Toho to acquire an 100% equity share in the company for an undisclosed amount.
+On 5 January 2026 Anime Limited became a subsidiary of Toho Europe Limited.